hanif-hasan/eBangla/README.md

 # eBangla
-ecommece mobile app with demo feture
+ecommece mobile app with demo feture.
 As No Rest Base or web Api was not allowed all the funcction use local storage